DavidEgoyan/GeoCamp/README.md

 # The Complite 2023 Backend Bootcamp In Georgian
-Learn back end in Georgian offline
+Welcome to the first backend teaching platform in georgia where you can learn back end in Georgian offline!